 Cobh Museum page banner

-Cobh Museum is situated overlooking Cork Harbour.
-The exhibitions reflect the cultural, social and maritime history of Cobh and the Great Island.
-Formerly known as Queenstown, Cobh has a long maritime history and is known throughout the world for its association with emigration and was the last port of call for the RMS Titanic.
+Overlooking Cork Harbour, Cobh Museum, located in the repurposed Scot's Presbyterian church showcases exhibitions which reflect the cultural, social and maritime history of Cobh and the Great Island area.
+Formerly known as Queenstown, the town of Cove has a rich maritime history and is known throughout the world for its long association with emigration and notably as the last port of call for the RMS Titanic

-There is a small genealogical reference section in the museum where visitors can do their own family research.
+In the museum there is a small genealogical reference section where visitors can do their own family research

 Lusitania - A Day In May